 Plant a Cold Climate Fall Vegetable Garden

-You can grow vegetables in the fall in cold climates like New England.
-Read on for tips.
+Yes, you can grow vegetables in the fall -- even in cold climates like New England's -- whether you enlist the help of a professional gardener or make it a DIY project.
+Read on for practical, easy tips.

 Germinate Seedlings Now

-It's too late to direct seed your fall garden crops in colder climates, but you can still successfully transplant starter vegetables in September.
-Kale, greens, garlic, carrots, and beets can grow in cold weather, so there is still time to plant them and allow them to mature before the first hard frost.
-Start your seedlings indoors or in cold frames, and mulch them heavily with compost and a ground cover such as dry leaves or straw for a winter harvest.
+By September, it's too late to direct seed your fall garden crops in colder climates, but you can still successfully transplant starter vegetables.
+Kale, greens, garlic, carrots, and beets are able to grow in cold weather, so there is still time to plant them and allow them to mature before the first hard frost.
+For a winter harvest, start your seedlings indoors or in cold frames, and mulch heavily with compost plus a ground cover such as dry leaves or straw.

 Prepare the Bed for Fall Plants